JoseRoca/AfxNova/Tools/TLB_101/docs/The making of a Type Library Browser.md

 ' =====================================================================================
 ```

 Modules can also contain string constants and declarations of functions and procedures of external DLLs.
-This is covered by the following code in the GetFunctions method.
+This is covered by the following code in the **GetFunctions** method.

 ```
-hr = pTypeInfo->GetDllEntry(pFuncDesc->memid, pFuncDesc->invkind, @bstrDllName, @bstrEntryPoint, @wOrdinal)
+DIM wOrdinal AS WORD, bstrDllName AS AFX_BSTR, bstrEntryPoint AS AFX_BSTR hr = pTypeInfo->GetDllEntry(pFuncDesc->memid, pFuncDesc->invkind, @bstrDllName, @bstrEntryPoint, @wOrdinal) dwsDllName = *bstrDllName
-cwsDllName = *bstrDllName : SysFreeString bstrDllName
+SysFreeString bstrDllName
+dwsEntryPoint = *bstrEntryPoint
-cwsEntryPoint = *bstrEntryPoint : SysFreeString bstrEntryPoint
+SysFreeString bstrEntryPoint
 IF hr = S_OK THEN
-   IF LEN(cwsDllName) THEN TreeView_AddItem(hTreeView, hSubNode2, NULL, "DLL name = " & cwsDllName)
+   IF LEN(dwsDllName) THEN TreeView_AddItem(hTreeView, hSubNode2, NULL, "DLL name = " & dwsDllName)
-   IF LEN(cwsEntryPoint) THEN TreeView_AddItem(hTreeView, hSubNode2, NULL, "Entry point = " & cwsEntryPoint)
+   IF LEN(dwsEntryPoint) THEN TreeView_AddItem(hTreeView, hSubNode2, NULL, "Entry point = " & dwsEntryPoint)
    IF wOrdinal THEN TreeView_AddItem(hTreeView, hSubNode2, NULL, "Ordinal = " & WSTR(wOrdinal))
 END IF
 ```

 # Enumerating structures and unions

-If the retrieved type info is of type TKIND_RECORD or TKIND_UNION, the cvars member of the TYPEATTR structure contains the number of members or data members and the GetVarDesc method of the ITypeInfo interface retrieves a VARDESC structure that describes the specified member or data member.
+If the retrieved type info is of type TKIND_RECORD or TKIND_UNION, the *cvars* member of the **TYPEATTR** structure contains the number of members or data members and the **GetVarDesc** method of the **ITypeInfo** interface retrieves a **VARDESC** structure that describes the specified member or data member.

 The parsing of this type info is more convoluted that in the case of the constants because they don't contain simple values, but the names and types of the members of an structure that can be simple data types, but also pointers, arrays or even other structures.